 - Integration → Disintegration → Reintegration

 Stop Resisting What Is Happening.
-Periods of disorder are the nature of reality.
-Resisting them may feel good in the short-term, but invariably leads to distress in the long-term.
-You’ve got to engage with what is in front of you, and wisely—which is what the following principles emphasize.
+Periods of disorder are an unavoidable part of even the most average human existence.
+Resisting them may feel good in the short-term, but it invariably leads to distress in the long-term.
+Magical thinking and delusion eventually catches up to all of us.
+If you don’t confront what is actually happening then you can’t work with it in a meaningful way.

 Focus On What You Can Control, Do Not Worry About What You Cannot.
 Trying to control the uncontrollable is a waste of time and energy, and a surefire path to anxiety.
 There is a difference between worrying about a situation one the one hand and taking productive action on the other.
 Whenever you catch yourself doing the former, use it as a cue to do the latter.
 Not only is it more effective, but you’ll feel better too.
 Exerting agency, even if only in small doses, is key to health and well-being.

 Nail Daily Habits.
 Move your body regularly.
 Sleep.
 Do what you can to eat nutritious foods.
-Nailing these basics supports underlying physiological and psychological strength.
+Not letting these basics fall behind (at least not for too long) supports underlying physiological and psychological strength.
 If you feel guilty or indulgent for doing these things, don’t.
+Daily habits serve as the foundation from which you can gain strength, show up, confront reality, and meet challenges.

-Use Routines.
+Lean on Routines.
 When it feels like the ground underneath you is shaking, having tried and true routines provides a source of stability and predictability.
-This can be as simple as your daily walk, morning cup of coffee, meditation practice, or evening book-reading time.
+This can be as simple as your daily walk or run, morning cup of coffee, meditation practice, training session in the gym, or evening reading time.
+The actual substance of the routine matters less than the fact that you have one.
 It’s all about something that you know will be there and that you can come back to over and over again.

-Stay Connected.
-Study after study of resilience points to the benefits of community.
+Stay Connected and Seek Help.
+Study after study of resilience points to the benefits of community and asking for help.
 During periods of disorder there can be an urge to shut down and isolate.
 Do what you can to resist this urge.
 Odds are, many other people are feeling the same way as you.
 Vulnerability builds trust and deep relationships.
-And in deep relationships we stay strong (enough) together when we could never do so alone.
+In relationship to one another we stay strong (enough) when we might otherwise struggle alone.

-Think Adaptation Instead of Change.
-Change is something that happens to you.
-Adaptation is something that you are in conversation with.
-Get the former out of your vocabulary and focus on the latter.
+Think Rugged Flexibility.
+Instead of viewing change as something that happens to you, view it as something that you are in conversation with.
 All successful systems, from individual cells to entire species, are successful because they can adapt with their shifting surroundings.
-Get clear on the aspects of you (or your organization) that are non-negotiable, and then push yourself to be more flexible with the rest.
+Get clear on the aspects of you (or your organization) that are non-negotiable—these are your sources of ruggedness.
+Then, push yourself to be flexible with just about everything else.
+This does not mean surrendering or giving up on your values.
+It means applying those values to the ever-changing nature of life.

 Respond Not React.
-The Holocaust survivor and philosopher Viktor Frankl wrote, “Between stimulus and response there is a space.
+There is a quote that is largely attributed to the holocaust survivor and philosopher Viktor Frankl: “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”
-This kind of approach is, of course, easier said than done.
+Of course, this approach is easier said than done.
 Something that helps is what I call the 4 P’s: pause, process, plan, proceed.
-It’s a good heuristic for thoughtfully being in the dance with a frequently changing environment (see above).
+It’s a good heuristic for how to thoughtfully be in conversation (see above) with a frequently changing environment.